-Add API Extensions with the CLI
+Add HTTP Function Extensions with the CLI

 This feature is in Developer Preview and is subject to change.